caspiankeyes/AISecForge-arXiv-Publication/README.md

    - Compliance framework alignment
    - Policy development guidance

-Through these initiatives, the LLMSecForge framework remains at the forefront of AI security research and practice, continuously evolving to address new threats and security challenges.
+Through these initiatives, the AISecForge framework remains at the forefront of AI security research and practice, continuously evolving to address new threats and security challenges.

 ## 7. Adoption and Implementation

 ### 7.1 Enterprise Implementation Strategy

-Organizations implementing the LLMSecForge framework typically follow a structured adoption approach:
+Organizations implementing the AISecForge framework typically follow a structured adoption approach:

 #### 7.1.1 Phased Implementation Methodology